isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag function that does not modify an object passed by  pointer or reference to non-`const`
+* Flag a function that does not modify an object passed by  pointer or reference to non-`const`
 * Flag a function that (using a cast) modifies an object passed by pointer or reference to `const`

 ### <a name="Rconst-const"></a>Con.4: Use `const` to define objects with values that do not change after construction